Ohio confirms first coronavirus cases, continues testing - WHIZ News

 PREVENTION:

+Gov. Mike DeWine has “strongly” recommended that spectators be prohibited from attending indoor high school, college, and professional sports games, including upcoming March Madness college basketball games.
+DeWine says the same should be true for any large indoor event including concerts.
+The Ohio State High School Athletic Association said it will comply and have “limited spectators” at upcoming state tournament games.
+The organization planned to issue guidance on Wednesday as to how the games will proceed.
+DeWine said people have a First Amendment right to attend political rallies but he also questioned the wisdom of doing so because of the events’ size.
+In response, Democratic presidential candidate Bernie Sanders canceled a rally scheduled in Cleveland Tuesday night.
+DeWine also recommended that all colleges in the state screen students returning from overseas trips and move to online classes whenever possible.

-Gov. Mike DeWine has banned unessential travel by state employees.
-The governor also issued a state of emergency allowing Ohio to buy health-related supplies without bidding out contracts.
+The governor has cancelled visitations at the state’s adult and youth prisons, and has encouraged state employees to work from home when feasible.
+DeWine has issued a state of emergency allowing Ohio to buy health-related supplies without bidding out contracts.
 State Health Department Director Dr. Amy Acton said people should restrict contact with those deemed vulnerable to the disease, who can include the elderly, people with lung and heart disease, people whose immune systems may be compromised, and people who are severely overweight.
-People who live in households with vulnerable people should treat themselves as if they have the disease and take appropriate precautions.
 She also said people should wash their hands frequently, avoid touching their faces, shield their coughs, and stay home if they’re not feeling well.
-For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
-For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

 ELECTIONS: